XTLS/Xray-docs-next/docs/en/config/transports/websocket.md

 # WebSocket

-Uses standard WebSocket for data transmission.
+Uses standard WebSocket to transport data.

-WebSocket connections can be proxied by other web servers (like NGINX) or by VLESS fallback paths.
+WebSocket connections can be routed by other HTTP servers (such as Nginx) or by VLESS fallbacks path.

 ::: danger
-**It is recommended to switch to [XHTTP](https://github.com/XTLS/Xray-core/discussions/4113) to avoid significant traffic characteristics such as WebSocket "ALPN is http/1.1".**
+**It is recommended to switch to [XHTTP](https://github.com/XTLS/Xray-core/discussions/4113) to avoid significant traffic characteristics like WebSocket "ALPN is http/1.1".**
 :::

 ::: tip
-WebSocket inbounds will parse the `X-Forwarded-For` header received, overriding the source address with a higher priority than the source address got from PROXY protocol.
+WebSocket will recognize the `X-Forwarded-For` header in HTTP requests to overwrite the source address of the traffic, which has higher priority than the PROXY protocol.
 :::

 ## WebSocketObject

-`WebSocketObject` corresponds to the `wsSettings` property of the transport configs.
+`WebSocketObject` corresponds to the `wsSettings` item in the transport configuration.

 ```json
 {